Special guardianship orders are more permanent than long term fostering and child arrangement orders.

 They offer greater security but not the same legal severance from birth parents as adoption.

 A special guardianship order limits the rights of birth parents to intervene or challenge the order without permission from the court.
-Unlike adoption the order retains the basic legal link with the parents.
-They remain legally the child’s parents, but their ability to exercise their parental responsibility is limited.
+Unlike adoption a Special Guardianship Order retains the basic legal link with the parents.
+Birth parents remain legally the child’s parents, but their ability to exercise their parental responsibility is limited.

 Apply for special guardianship